gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 The Go code then links this library.

+*The full code can be found at the end of this article.*

 ## CGO does not have unions

-This is known to Go developers: Go does not have unions, also known as tagged unions, sum types, rich enums, etc. But Go needs to generate Go types for each C type, so that we can use them!
-So what does it do for C unions?
+This is known to Go developers: Go does not have unions, also known as tagged unions, sum types, rich enums, etc. But C does have them, and Go needs to generate Go types for each C type, so that we can use them!
+So what does it do?
 Let's have a look.

 So, here is a (very useful) C tagged union: